deniksyla09/TicTacToe/README.md

 # TicTacToe
-Simple Game of TicTacToe I'm using to rest HTML/CSS/JS fundamentals
+Simple Game of TicTacToe I'm using to test some HTML/CSS/JS fundamentals